 So, in a nutshell, what's happening?
 Here's the timeline for the rollout of the new ACT.

-• April 2025: The new digital ACT was rolled out for National online testers.
+- April 2025: The new digital ACT was rolled out for National online testers.
 Students taking a paper version of the exam and students testing abroad continue to receive the same exam as in past years.

-• September 2025: The new digital ACT will be rolled out abroad, and students taking the paper-and-pencil test will receive an ACT that mirrors the structure of the new digital exam.
+- September 2025: U.S.-based students taking the paper-and-pencil test received a new ACT that mirrored the structure of the new digital exam.

-Learn more about how the content of the exam will change here
+Learn more about how the content of the exam will change here.

 --